 Peggy Gentry is a Principal, and serves as Chair of the Board, at Alan Plummer Associates, Inc. Alan Plummer Associates, Inc., is a Texas-based engineering firm serving governmental and industrial clients in the areas of water supply, water conservation, wastewater management and treatment, and quality management of surface waters.
 As Chair of the Board and Chief of Operations of Austin Samaritans, she applies the organizational and management skills she has developed in the private sector for the benefit of the organization.
 She first became aware of the work being done in Nicaragua by Austin Samaritans by participating in a mission trip.
 She was so impressed by the significance of the work being done by the organizations that Austin Samaritans supports that she has continued to seek more meaningful ways to assist Austin Samaritans and its Nicaraguan associates with their programs.

-Keith has a B.S. degree in engineering from the University of Nebraska and a MBA from the University of Texas.
-After receiving his MBA Keith went to work for Arthur Andersen in their consulting division installing large mainframe accounting systems.
+Keith Martinson has a B.S. degree in engineering from the University of Nebraska and a MBA from the University of Texas.
+After receiving his MBA, Keith went to work for Arthur Andersen in their consulting division installing large mainframe accounting systems.
 Keith retired from the Texas Workforce Commission working as a manager in their data processing department.
-Keith is a member of both the Mexico Mission Team and the Nicaragua Mission Team at Westlake Hills Presbyterian Church and has gone on numerous short term mission trips to both countries.
+Keith is a member of both the Mexico Mission Team and the Nicaragua Mission Team at Westlake Hills Presbyterian Church and has gone on numerous short-term mission trips to both countries.
 Keith is a charter member of Austin Samaritans and currently is the treasurer.
-Keith also volunteers at the Gathering, a program that works with Alzheimer patients, and at the Lady Bird Wildflower Center.
+Keith also volunteers at The Gathering, a program that works with Alzheimer patients, and at the Lady Bird Wildflower Center.

 Scott Nance has a B.A. in History and Anthropology from Southern Methodist University in Dallas, Texas and a Master of Divinity from Saint Paul School of Theology in Kansas City, Missouri.
 Following graduation, he worked as a clinical chaplain in psychiatric and general medical hospitals in the Kansas City area.
 His work as a chaplain engendered a passion for health care that has never left him.
 He first became involved with Austin Samaritans when he was a part of a team helping set up a cancer registry in Managua, the very first for Nicaragua.
 In the course of that project he developed a deep desire to help the people of Nicaragua.
 Currently Scott serves in the restaurant business in Austin with his sister.
 Their place is called Annie’s located on Congress Avenue and in the Austin International Airport.

 Scott Richardson is an Information Technology Manager with 20 years of combined work experience in private industry and higher education.
 He holds a B.S. degree in Marine Biology from Texas A&M University and is a long time resident of Austin, Texas.
-In 2013 Scott volunteered to help support the technology needs of Austin Samaritans and through interactions with staff learned more about our mission in Nicaragua.
-Since that time Scott’s interest in serving our cause was piqued and he joined the Austin Samaritans board of directors in June, 2014.
+In 2013 Scott volunteered to help support the technology needs of Austin Samaritans and, through interactions with staff, learned more about our mission in Nicaragua.
+Scott’s interest in serving our cause was piqued, and he joined the Austin Samaritans board of directors in June, 2014.